AndroidPillars/Flutter/CHAPTER-8.md

 ## Cupertino Widgets

+- Cupertino Widgets is similar to that which provides you the structure to your iOS application page layout, targeting your iOS design.
-- CupertinoApp is used to build iOS like app and MaterialApp is used to build Android (Material) like app.
+- In other words, CupertinoApp is used to build iOS like app and MaterialApp is used to build Android (Material) like app.

 __PriceScreen.dart__